 - to stop reporting at change of serving cell.

-If reporting upon change of serving cell is requested, the eNB shall report whenever the UE changes its serving cell to another cell belonging to the eNB.
+If reporting upon change of serving cell is requested, the eNB shall report whenever the UE changes its serving cell to another cell belonging to the eNB or, if EN-DC is activated, whenever the UE changes the PSCell.

 The Request Type IE also indicates what type of location information the eNB shall report.
-The location information is E-UTRAN CGI and TAI.
+The location information is E-UTRAN CGI and TAI, or E-UTRAN CGI, PSCell and TAI.

+If the Report Area IE within the Request Type IE is set to “with PSCell”, the eNB shall, if supported, track the UE location also considering the UE PSCell if there is one.

 8.11.1.3 Abnormal Conditions